Bakar31/Bakar31/README.md

 ### Visit my [website](https://abubakarsiddik.me/)

 I am an *undergrad Mechatronics Engineering Student*👨🏻‍🎓 at Rajshahi University of Engineering & Technology (RUET).
 Currently, I am a **Machine Learning Researcher and Engineer at Intelsense AI Limited**, and I have previously worked as a Data Science Apprentice at Cramstack Limited.
-My research field focuses on **Deep Learning, Natual Language Processing, Robotics and Embedded System**.
+My research field focuses on **Deep Learning, Natual Language Processing, and Robotics**.

 ## Currently
+- 📚 Learning "Advanced NLP concepts".
 - 📚 Learning "Data Structure and Algorithms" & "MLOps".
 - 📖 Reading "Deep Learning" by Ian Goodfellow to comprehend the essence of modern Deep Learning.
 - 🏗 Implement Deep Learning algorithms and concepts from scratch for better understanding.